alekras/ex.rsrc_pool/README.md

 # RsrPool
-Resource pool implemented in Elixir
+Resource pool is implemented in Elixir

 ## Installation